Graylab/FLAb/data/aggregation/README.md

 # File Descriptions

-# Dataset Descriptions

-All datasets are formatted to contain variable region heavy chain, variable region light chain, and one or more fitness metric.
+All datasets are formatted to contain antibody variable domain sequence (heavy chain + light chain or heavy chain only), and one or more fitness metric.

 ## Folder breakup and dataset sizes